 Musculature around the nose is complex and can be divided into the elevators, depressors, dilators, and constrictors.

-The Levator labii superioris alaeque nasi belongs to the elevator category.
+The levator labii superioris alaeque nasi belongs to the elevator category.
 The clue is in the name!
 In fact, the latin translation is ‘elevator of the upper lip accompanying the nose’.
-Injecting 3 units in each LLSAN muscle and 5 units in the depressor septi nasi muscle will prevent the nasal tip from dropping, especially when the patient is smiling.
+Injecting three units in each LLSAN muscle and five units in the depressor septi nasi muscle will prevent the nasal tip from drooping, especially when the patient is smiling.

-Whilst most of the muscles treated by botulinum toxin are muscles of facial expression, the masseter is a muscle of mastication.
-It is a thick rectangular muscle with superficial and deep components, which originate from the zygomatic arch.
+Whilst most of the muscles treated by botulinum toxin relate to facial expression, the masseter is a muscle of mastication.
+It’s a thick, rectangular muscle with superficial and deep components, originating from the zygomatic arch.
 The superficial part inserts onto the masseteric tuberosity at the outer surface of the mandibular angle.
 The deep part runs further dorsally onto the outer part of the mandibular ramus.